The Bachelor’s Degree

 Transfer courses must have a grade of C or better (grades of C- or lower will not be accepted).

-To be able to enroll in upper division courses, students must earn at least a C in BIO 141 and CHE 142.
+To be able to enroll in upper division courses, students must earn at least a C or better in BIO 141 and BIO 142.
 To earn a Biology degree, students must have at least a C (2.0) average in all required courses (including biology electives).
 Because writing is a core skill for biologists, students must earn at least a C to receive credit in BIO 301.
 Those performing below this level (C- or lower) are required to retake the course.

 Students declaring the BIO major complete eight semester hours in general chemistry with laboratory, seven semester hours in organic chemistry with laboratory, eight semester hours of biology courses (typically general biology with laboratory), and one course in statistics.
 The general chemistry and general biology courses taken need to be the introductory sequence for science majors.
 Up to 12 semester hours of approved lower-division courses may be transferred from an accredited institution of higher education to make up deficiencies.
 For students completing this course work at U.I.S., the required courses are:

 |Introductory Courses (for core course work) 1|

 |MAT 121||Applied Statistics||3|

 |BIO 311||Cell Biology (offered in spring, junior or senior year)||4|

 |BIO 371||Principles Of Ecology (offered in fall, junior or senior year)||4|

 |BIO 381||Genetics (offered in spring, junior or senior year)||4|